syncfusion-content/asp.netwebforms-docs/aspnet/Toolbar/Integration.md

 Two-way binding supports both the processes – it applies the scope values to the Toolbar properties as well as the changes made in the Toolbar widget is also reflected back and triggered within the AngularJS scope change function.

-To know more detail about the Angular binding, refer to the following link location,
+To know more detail about the AngularJS binding, refer to the following link location,

 <http://help.syncfusion.com/js/angularjs>